Heat Sink Cooling with a Porous Medium CFD Simulation

 - Simulation is done using a pressure-based solver.

-- The present simulation and its results are considered to be steady and do not change as a function time.
+- The present simulation and its results are steady and do not change as a function time.

 - Simulation is done using axisymmetric assumptions.